 Carmelkats started in Iowa.
-It began as the joint hobby of myself and the man who was then my husband.
+It began as the joint hobby of mine and the man who was then my husband.

 Much of what Carmelkats achieved those first 25 years is due to his quiet support.
 But people grow and change, and we wanted different things.
-As our settlement, He graciously gave me the cattery.
-We chat across the virtual wires often.
+As our settlement, he graciously gave me the cattery.
+We chat virtually across the wires often.
 But I digress…

 The following show year, Carmelkat Diamonds Are Forever granded and was 10th Best Regional Cat; he started to spray in the ring so it was time to breed girls, Carmelkats Casper was 9th Best Regional Alter.
 We didn’t show him at more than a few shows, as he was tired from his prior campaign, and Carmelkats Diamond Chip was 5th Best National Kitten.
 The following year we ran GC Diamond Chip and made 6th Best National Cat.

 While doing the cat rescue for the shelter, I was so impressed with the health and vigor of these domestic cats.
 My last Burmese litters were nightmares… kittens fading, kittens dying at 8 weeks, kittens with chronic upper respiratory ailments.
-Meanwhile, on the lists other breeders are quietly sharing similar problems, after the genetic diversity study came out.
+Meanwhile, on the online forums other breeders were quietly sharing similar problems, after the genetic diversity study came out.
 Quiet discussions began, leading to quiet decisions.